dddrrreee/cs140e-24win/labs/8-uart/PRELAB.md

 other than silence --- not even the crash location, much less the values.

 Thus, you should do the readings very carefully.
 The less you understand the device, the more bugs you'll make and the longer they will take.
+We suggest reading through the broadcom pages (about 13 pages, below) at least 3 times with notes.
+Also go through the lab README to get a feel for the stuff you need.

 The reading:
   - [mini-UART cheatsheet](../../notes/devices/miniUART.md)